-How To: Use NTFS
+How to Use NTFS

 NTFS?
 What is it?
 It stands for New Technology File System, but what does that mean?
 Well, it's the standard system for filing in Windows NT, including all later versions, up to the current Windows 7, but Mac users can take advantage of this file system, too.
 If you're confused when it comes to your hard drive's format, this guide will show you the way to get the most out of your system.